foursquare/foursquare-places-api-samples/places-api/bulk-places-match/README.md

 ## Notice
 Please be aware of your available Foursquare API credits.
 Each row of the provided input file will be a individual API call.
+A 40k line input file will deplete an account's monthly $200 free credits.
 Review our [pricing model](https://location.foursquare.com/pricing/#:~:text=Contact%20Sales-,Places%20API%20pricing,-Product) to understand the financial impact of larger files.